- DOB1 Oct 1981

 But after reaching the Premiership Rugby final for the first time in 2013, the real success story came 12 months later as Dowson lifted both the league and European Challenge Cup titles.

-His 259 Premiership Rugby appearances is more than any active player, and Dowson also captained both the England Saxons in multiple Churchill Cups and the senior England side against the Barbarians at Twickenham.
+His 262 Premiership Rugby appearances is the third-highest tally in the competition’s history, and more than any active player.
+Dowson was also capped seven times by England, captaining both the England Saxons in multiple Churchill Cups and the senior England side in a non-capped international against the Barbarians at Twickenham.

 Following a two-year stint with Worcester Warriors to round off his playing career, he returned to join the first-team set-up at Franklin’s Gardens as assistant coach at the beginning of the 2017/18 season.